 Limited Color Groups

 Another “big idea” from the workshop is the principle of limited color groups.
 A landscape painting has a better chance of achieving color harmony — and of suggesting the unifying qualities of colored light — when the colors fall into a few main groups.
 When I introduce the idea of limited colors, students sometimes think I am suggesting that a painting should be made up of only two or three colors.
-No. Limited color groups impose no restrictions on the number of individual colors.
+Limited color groups impose no restrictions on the number of individual colors.
 But grouping does propose that while there may be hundreds of different colors, they can and should fall into a few main “families” or groups which are releated in hue and value.
 North uses a “tight” two-color grouping: the yellow-orange of the streets and rooftops and the gray colors of the buildings.
 However, limited color groups can certainly be implemented with more than two groups.
 For additional examples, see The Power of Limited Color Groups in Landscape Painting.

 Movement and Eye Paths

 Now, let’s slip in the back door of another workshop, “Real World Composition.”
 There we do an exercise in which we diagram the pathways of movement we find in a masterwork.
-The week we spent on movement made a lasting impression on me, so I must have been doing something right!
+The week we spent on this exercise made a lasting impression on me, so I must have been doing something right!
 I have been paying more attention to these pathways, especially those that might carry the eye around the painting in a circular motion.

 For a painting like North, which is dependent on so many strong horizontals and verticals, a circular route may seem like a surprising pathway.
 But movement in composition can also be implied; that is, our eye doesn’t only follow continuous, unbroken lines or edges.
 It can jump from point to point along implied pathways, in a connect-the-dots fashion.